What Drives Her: Laura Schwab, the First Female President of Aston Martin Americas

 About a year after she took the job, Nick joined Laura in California just 4 days before their daughter Marie was born.

-Laura Schwab Aston Martin Dbx
+Laura Schwab Aston Martin DBX

 Laura Schwab is Leading Women Everywhere